 Claiming Capital Expenses

-The IRS requires certain business expenses to be capitalized rather than deducted.
-Although its definition makes it sound similar to depreciation, the IRS has you differentiate it for the purposes of your tax return.
-Capitalization often applies to startup costs and improvements you make to your business.
-They’re defined as investments you make in your business that show value over time.
+The IRS requires that certain business expenses must be capitalized rather than deducted.
+Capitalization often applies to startup costs and improvements that you make to your business.
+They’re defined as investments you make that show value over time.

 An example of a capital expense is improvements you make to one of your retail locations.
 You’re making an investment in the future earnings of your business by spending money on those improvements, which could include new signage, replacing the flooring or building shelving that will help increase your display space.
-Unlike an expense, which leaves your company as soon as the purchase is made, the money you’re investing is staying within the business as it will hopefully be recouped with the increase in revenue it will bring.
+Unlike an expense that leaves your company as soon as the purchase is made, the money you’re investing is staying within the business.
+It will hopefully be recouped with the increase in revenue it will bring.

 Depreciable assets aren’t the only thing your business can deduct on your taxes each year.
 There are plenty of smaller expenses you can take in the year that you accrue them.
-In order to be deductible, the expense must be ordinary and necessary.
+The expense must be ordinary and necessary to be deductible.

-For businesses that sell products, it’s important to deduct the “cost of goods sold” each year.
-You’ll do this by valuing the inventory you hold at the beginning of the tax year, then deducting that amount from your gross receipts to determine the year’s gross profits.
+It’s important for businesses that sell products to deduct the “cost of goods sold” each year.
+You can do this by valuing the inventory you hold at the beginning of the tax year, then deducting that amount from your gross receipts to determine the year's gross profits.
 Small businesses can claim inventory the same way they would non-incidental expenses.